 You’d think the conversation might end there, but no. Goldberg had more to say on the topic.
 “The toilet is for you to go in and be Zen and drop your thing, not for you to be talking to other people.
 Just crack the door if you want to talk to somebody.”
 If you’ve been thinking about staying at her place, just consider yourself warned.

 Next on the roster was a look at Ashton Kutcher’s supposed mistress taking her story to the tabloids.
 The conversation became hopelessly garbled and confused, which at first I suspected meant my TV was acting up, but no, that’s just how Sherri Shepherd’s mind works.
-“With Joe the Plumber, [if he had an affair] I don’t think it would be as magnified if it was a celebrity,” she said, apropos of nothing.
+“With Joe the Plumber, I don’t think it would be as magnified if it was a celebrity,” she said, apropos of nothing.
 Don’t ask me how Joe the Plumber got mixed into the equation, but he did, and no one was even discussing politics.

 Goldberg took personal offense to the idea that this woman (and another who had written a book about her dalliance with Anthony Weiner) would profit from their behavior.
 “In my day, there were times when I drank perhaps a little more than I should have and ended up in situations that perhaps I should not have.
 Because someone else had an agenda, I had to pay the price.
 Financially, because there were no phones.”
 To translate, this means there were no cell phone cameras to document behavior and it was just their word against hers.
 I think.
 I don’t speak fluent Whoopi.